jackdeserrano/mandelbrot-set-explorer/README.md

 # Mandelbrot Set Explorer
-## Exordium
+## Introduction
-This project was done in fulfillment of Mr. R. Van De Wiele's ICS4U culminating assignment.
+This project was done in fulfillment of Mr. Richard Van De Wiele's ICS4U culminating assignment.
 The project-delineating presentation is [here](presentation/presentation.tex).
 The project's flowchart is [here](flowchart.pdf).

 This project displays the Mandelbrot set and allows the user to zoom in on desired sections, change colour schemes, save zooms, and open previously-saved zooms.
 Though the result appears subpar, I am delighted with the project's outcome and satisfied with the amount of time I devoted to it.
 Thank you to [Josh](https://github.com/Taggagii) for helping me debug the program and teaching me the Tkinter essentials.